 The Westside is experiencing relatively average growth and is not expected to gain or lose any seats.
-However, the region did not receive as many seats as expected in 2011, as the Downtown/Gateway cities area used Westside population to fill out the Downtwon/Gateway districts.
-The region faces similar challenges from Ventura and the Downtown/Gateway area in the 2021 redistricting.
+However, the region did not receive as many seats as expected Downtown/Gateway in 2011, as the cities area used Westside population fill out the Downtown/Gateway region districts.
+The faces similar challenges from Ventura and the Downtown/Gateway area in the 2021 redistricting.